Death and funeral of Constantine II of Greece: Planning

 Following Constantine's death, it was announced a discussion would be held later that day at the Maximos Mansion to decide whether a state funeral is appropriate.
 Following the discussion, it was decided that Constantine would not receive a state funeral, but would rather be buried as a private citizen.
 It was also announced that his burial location would be at Tatoi Palace, where other past Greek royal family members have been buried.
 The funeral location was decided to be the Metropolitan Cathedral of Athens on Monday 16 January.
 Lina Mendoni, the Minister of Culture and Sports, was also called to be the government's representative at the funeral.
 The government also declined requests for a lying-in-state for Constantine's body.
 Many "right-wing politicians" reportedly were upset with the decision for neither a state funeral nor a lying-in-state, something which was requested by his family.

 The prime minister of Greece, Kyriakos Mitsotakis, defended the government's decision by insisting that Constantine was only the leader of the "Kingdom of Greece, which no longer exists".
 Despite this, a funeral procession was still planned to occur outside the Metropolitan Cathedral of Athens.
 On 12 January 2023, Queen Sofía of Spain, Princess Irene and Princess Nina, as well as Princess Theodora's fiancé, Matthew Kumar, were photographed visiting the royal cemetery at Tatoi Palace for preparations at the royal tombs ahead of Constantine's funeral.
-Mitsotakis received backlash over the decision from many, including former Greek Prime Minister Antonis Samaras over his decision, and he later agreed to put Constantine's body on display in an unofficial lying-in-state, while also giving him the "honours of a state leader".
+Mitsotakis received backlash from many, including former Greek Prime Minister Antonis Samaras, over his decision to deny Constantine a state funeral, and he later agreed to put the former king's body on display in an unofficial lying-in-state, while also giving him the "honours of a state leader".
 Police also stated that they would "have a presence at vital points around the Metropolitan Cathedral and Tatoi, as well as the funeral procession's route and the locations where invited officials stay."